A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 6. Dispute Resolution & Safeguards

-Constitutional courts and agreed arbitration mechanisms resolve transitional disputes, ensuring that parity protections are enforced as conditions of legality rather than matters of discretion.
+Constitutional courts and agreed arbitration mechanisms resolve transitional disputes, with parity protections operating as enforceable legal conditions.

 7. Review & Sunset Provisions

-Mandatory review points ensure transparency, accountability, and adjustment where necessary, without reopening core parity guarantees or consent foundations.
+Mandatory review points reinforce transparency and accountability without reopening core parity protections or consent foundations.

 Governing Principle